 One sign to pay attention to is the need for repetition.
-If you are being asked to continually repeat what you say to a loved one, there is a chance they may be suffering from mild hearing loss.
+If you are being asked to continually repeat what you say to a loved one, there is a chance they may be suffering from mild hearing loss or their hearing is muffled.
 You can kindly point out, over time, the times you and others have to repeat words for the listener.
 Seek out a hearing screening test and go with your family member or friend to determine the degree of loss.

 Even mild hearing loss affects quality of life.
 Another sign of possible hearing loss are conversations that are regularly misunderstood.
 If you ask for something and then receive something different in return, it is possible the listener failed to hear and, therefore, understand you.
 This inability can lead to stilted conversations, awkwardness, and increased isolation by the sufferer.
 If you suspect someone has hearing loss that affects their conversational ability, work with them to seek testing and treatment.
 Everyone’s quality of life is improved when hearing loss is treated.